• Skip to primary navigation

 Pin for apple cider donut cake.

-Apple cider doughnuts, with their soft, spongy cake and delicious cinnamon sugar coating, are one of my favorite treats - especially in the fall.
-So, I couldn’t help but take the inspiration from their texture and flavor and transform the sweet donut into this apple cider donut cake.
+Every fall, we visit the local orchard to go apple picking.
+No visit is complete without a box of apple cider doughnuts.
+With their soft, fluffy texture and delicious cinnamon sugar coating, they are one of my favorite fall treats.
+So, I couldn't help but take the inspiration from their texture and flavor and transform the sweet donut into this apple cider donut cake.

 A sliced apple cider donut cake on a white plate.